palainp/mirage-sshfs/README.md

 mirage configure -t unix && \
 make depend && \
 make && \
-mirage_sshfs --port 22022 --user mirage --seed 180586
+mirage_sshfs --port 22022 --user username --seed 111213
 ```

 The server gives access to the content of the `disk.img`
-file with the user `mirage` and the key is in
+file with the user `username` and the key is in
-`disk.img/mirage.pub`.
+`disk.img/username.pub`.
 The default values for port and
 username are `18022` and `mirage`.

 ## Running Hvt SSHFS VM